ye7ia33/Alamofire-With-Codable/README.md

 then if you need to calling

-// Example to use
+// Example to use \n
-// Create contact model
+// Create contact model \n
-// Inject phone model into Contact class
+// Inject phone model into Contact class  \n

     struct Contact: Codable {
         var id : String